Dark Matter Heating in Evolving Proto-Neutron Stars: A Two-Fluid Approach: Final Remarks and Conclusion

 \item DM Halo Configuration: Conversely, an extended DM halo provides external gravitational support, partially shielding the baryonic core.
 This results in an initial increase in the core temperature.
 However, for larger halo fractions ($F_D\,\geq\,5\%$), the additional gravitational support reduces the need for thermal pressure in the core, leading to a relative cooling.
-This relative cooling effect becomes dominant for larger halo fractions, and can fully reverse the heating induced by the presence of DM as observed when we tracked an individual star of $M_B = 1.55\, M_\odot$ (see \cref{Temperature_radius_Halo}). \end{itemize} This thermal signature, core and small halo DM heats, larger halo DM cools, offers a clear observational diagnostic.
-Unlike hyperons or exotic baryons, which soften the EoS and lower the core temperature by distributing thermal energy over more degrees of freedom, DM uniquely raises the stellar temperature through gravitational compression.
+This relative cooling effect becomes dominant for larger halo fractions, and can fully reverse the heating induced by the presence of DM as observed when we tracked an individual star of $M_B = 1.55\, M_\odot$ (see \cref{Temperature_radius_Halo}). \end{itemize} This thermal signature, core and small halo DM heats, larger halo DM cools, offers a potential observational diagnostic, though similar variations could also arise from EOS uncertainties.
+Consequently, the diagnostic value lies not in temperature measurement alone, but in the combination of observables: increased compactness, shifted hyperon onset, and enhanced neutrino retention, a pattern unlikely from EOS effects alone.
+Definitive discrimination requires multi-messenger constraints from supernova neutrino light curves and young pulsar cooling tracks.
+Unlike hyperons or exotic baryons, which soften the EOS and lower the core temperature by distributing thermal energy over more degrees of freedom, DM uniquely raises the stellar temperature through gravitational compression.
 Beyond increasing compactness and reducing radius, DM also reshapes temperature and particle distribution profiles, accelerating hyperon onset and amplifying their abundances.
 During the neutrino-trapped and deleptonization stages, a higher core-DM fraction further enhances neutrino retention, delaying their escape and modifying the early cooling pathway.
 The combined interplay of DM-induced heating, hyperonic cooling, and altered neutrino transport creates distinctive, stage-dependent imprints on PNS evolution, yielding observationally testable signatures in supernova neutrino light curves and the cooling tracks of young pulsars.

 Moreover, our analysis of radial pressure profiles reveals an interesting trend: core-DM configurations increase central pressure through enhanced compression.
 In contrast, halo-DM configurations redistribute support outward, lowering the core pressure.
 These contrasting local pressure effects directly correlate with DM-induced heating versus cooling, as well as with the timing of hyperon onset.
 Higher core pressure favors DM-induced heating and the early onset of hyperons with an enhanced abundance.